blevesearch/blevesearch.github.io-hugo/content/docs/Getting Started.md

 The simplest way to get started with bleve is to use the standard go get operation:

 ```
 go get github.com/blevesearch/bleve/...
 ```

-This will build a pure go version of bleve and install the command-line utilities.
-Some of the more advanced functionality requires you have C/C++ libraries available.
-See the [Building]({{< relref "docs/Building.md" >}}) page for more details.
+This will build a pure Go version of bleve and install the command-line utility.

 ### Your first bleve program